- What Is It

 Other tests used to diagnose or stage nasopharyngeal cancer include the following:

-What Is the Treatment Prognosis for Nasopharyngeal Cancer in Children?
+What Is the Treatment and Prognosis for Nasopharyngeal Cancer in Children?

 Treatment of nasopharyngeal cancer in children may include the following: